 Create a group manually

 You can create a group at the same time that you create an assessment.

 If you want to create a group manually outside of creating an assessment, do the following:

 In the Azure Migrate project > Overview, click Assess and migrate servers.
-In Azure Migrate: Server Assessment, click Groups
+In Azure Migrate: Discovery and assessment, click Groups

-- If you haven't yet added the Azure Migrate: Server Assessment tool, click to add it.
+- If you haven't yet added the Azure Migrate: Discovery and assessment tool, click to add it.
 Learn more.